Deployment and Maintenance / Standalone Deployment

 dataflux-func_redis |

-DataFlux Func requires storing various types of data during its operation, with the following content and storage locations:
+DataFlux Func requires storing various types of data during operation.
+The main content and storage locations are as follows:

 ---|---|---|